Amazon API Error Handling: A Production-Ready Python Guide to Retries, Backoff, and Circuit Breakers

 return decorator

-For truly resilient systems, simple retries aren't enough.
-You need patterns that prevent your application from making a bad situation worse.
+For production-grade Amazon data pipelines, simple retries aren't enough.
+You need patterns that prevent your application from amplifying a bad situation.

 The Circuit Breaker Pattern: Know When to Stop

-If an API is down, repeatedly hammering it with requests is futile.
-It wastes your application's resources and adds load to the failing service.
-The Circuit Breaker pattern solves this by acting like an electrical circuit breaker.
-It monitors for failures and, after a certain threshold, "trips" to stop further requests for a set period.
+If an Amazon scraping API is experiencing an outage, continuing to fire requests wastes your credits and adds unnecessary load.
+The Circuit Breaker pattern monitors failures and, after hitting a threshold, "trips" to pause further requests for a set period - giving the upstream service time to stabilise.

-- HALF-OPEN: After a timeout, the circuit allows a single test request through.
-If it succeeds, the circuit closes.
-If it fails, it opens again.
+- HALF-OPEN: After a timeout, a single test request is allowed through.
+Success closes the circuit; failure re-opens it.

-Putting It All Together: A Production-Ready Python API Client
+Putting It All Together: A Production-Ready Amazon API Client in Python

-Let's combine these concepts into a robust `APIClient` class using the `requests` and `urllib3` libraries.
-This client will handle retries, exponential backoff, and specific status code handling automatically.
+Let's combine these concepts into a robust AmazonAPIClient class using the requests and urllib3 libraries.
+This client handles retries, exponential backoff, and Amazon-specific status codes automatically, making it suitable for pricing monitors, inventory trackers, and bulk ASIN enrichment pipelines.

 import requests